 - Competitive spreads – Trade Tesco alongside other global stocks with minimal costs.
 This could increases your opportunities for profitable investments.

 - The easy to use and intuitive AvaTrade trading platform suits both short- and long-term trading styles.
 This means investors can profit from short-term price movements as well as long-term moves.
-The platform is suited to both new and professional traders and is available on desktop and mobile.
+The platform is suited to both new and professional UK traders and is available on desktop and mobile trading.

 - AvaTrade supports automated trading strategies, ensuring investors never miss any potentially profitable opportunities that meet their trading system criteria.

 - MT4 + MT5 platform for desktop, tablet & mobile + Identify your mistakes with Guardian Angel

 - Gain direct access to comprehensive financial trading educational resources as well as trading CFD tips and daily expert market analysis.